yastn/yastn/docs/source/mps/algebra.rst

 Multiplication with truncation
 ------------------------------

-A fast procedure to multiply MPO by MPO/MPS while performing truncation.
+A fast procedure to multiply MPO by MPO/MPS while performing truncation is a `zipper`.
-The result can be subsequently fine-funed using :ref:`mps/algorithms_overlap:Variational overlap maximalization algorithm`.
+The result can be subsequently fine-tuned using :ref:`variational optimization<mps/algorithms_overlap:Variational overlap maximalization>`.

 .. autofunction:: yastn.tn.mps.zipper